pololu/rpicsim/docs/IntroductionToRSpec.md

 Instance variables
 ----

 In Ruby, a variable whose name starts with `@` behaves specially and is called an _instance variable_.
-Instance variables defined in one part of an example (e.g. a before hook) can be accessed in later parts.
+Instance variables defined in a before hook can be accessed in examples within the example group.

 For example: